-Centralized systems will issue instructions to local offices, but may allow a degree of flexibility and discretion for local registrars.47
+Centralized systems will issue instructions to local offices, but may allow a degree of flexibility and discretion for local registrars.49

 Guidance: For decentralized systems, indicate whether a central civil registration authority and/or central identity management authority has issued model/uniform laws and regulations or any other type of guidance related to adoption of the model uniform procedures for their respective systems.
 For centralized systems, indicate whether the national civil registrar and/or national identity registrar have issued regulations, standard operating procedures, or training manuals.
 For either system, describe the extent of instructions to local registrars and the extent of local discretion.
 For either system, indicate where there is regional variance across the different jurisdictions, for both civil registration and identity management.
-In the comments section, describe whether the law aligns with best practice and note any recommendations
+In the comments section, describe whether the law aligns with best practice and note any recommendations for regulatory reform.

-46 United Nations, Principles and Recommendations for a Vital Statistics System, Revision 3, New York, 2014.
-Paras.
-49, 317-318.

-47 Handbook of Vital Statistics Systems and Methods Volume I: Legal, Organizational, and Technical Aspects, New York, 1991.
-P. 19.

-for regulatory reform.
+the comments section, describe whether the law aligns with best practice and note any recommendations for regulatory reform.

 a.
 For decentralized system - Is there a model law, regulations or other guidance for uniform procedures?
 Are there regional variances across jurisdictions (major subdivisions)?
 [Answer for both the CR system and ID system, if applicable]

-Citation:

-Comments:

 b.
 For decentralized system - are there regulations, SOPs, and manuals that apply to local registrars with that jurisdiction?
 Are there variances across local jurisdictions?
 [Answer for both the CR system and ID system, if applicable]

-Citation:

-Comments:

 c.
 For centralized system - are there regulations, SOPs, and manuals that apply to all local registrars?
 Are there regional variances across jurisdictions?
 [Answer for both the CR system and ID system, if applicable]

-Citation:

-Comments: